Identify and prepare records for transfer during a MOG or administrative change

 Check with the receiving agency that the filing system, filing structures, control records and any metadata that goes with the records can be transferred with minimal risk.

 The receiving agency should also have appropriate storage for the records and the ability to manage them appropriately.
-They will need to be able to ensure records remain full and accurate post-transfer.
+They will need to be able to ensure records remain complete and reliable post-transfer.

 Keeping digital records usable